jlenoble/ai-notes/README.md

-# ai-notes
+# notes

-Personal notes on AI
+Notes on the Node ecosystem

   * [Usage](#usage)
   * [License](#license)